wangywUST/wangywust.github.io/Course/lecture_5.md

 ## Introduction

 Modern Large Language Models (LLMs) are primarily based on decoder-only transformer architectures, while the original transformer model ("vanilla transformer") uses an encoder-decoder structure.
-This tutorial will explore the differences between these two architectures in detail, including their respective advantages, disadvantages, and application scenarios.
+This class will explore the differences between these two architectures in detail, including their respective advantages, disadvantages, and application scenarios.

 ## Vanilla Transformer Architecture